 Although many people find these things helpful, there's no evidence that they work for everyone.

-- breathe into a paper bag (don't put it over your head)
+breathe into a paper bag (do not put it over your head)

 Why we get hiccups

 There's often no obvious reason why you get hiccups, but some people find certain things trigger their hiccups, such as:

 In rare cases, hiccups that last longer than 48 hours can be due to a medical condition or a medicine you're taking.

 Non-urgent advice: See a GP if your hiccups:

 - come back very often and are affecting your life